timbold/loom/README.md

 * `topo`, create an overlapping-free line graph from an arbitrary line graph
 * `loom`, find optimal line orderings on a line graph
 * `octi`, create a schematic version of a line graph
-* `transitmap`, render a line graph into an SVG map (`--render-engine=svg`) or into vector tiles (`--render-engine=mvt`)
+* `transitmap`, render a line graph into an SVG map

 All tools output a graph, in the GeoJSON format, to `stdout`, and expect a GeoJSON graph at `stdin`.
-Exceptions are `gtfs2graph`, where the input is a GTFS feed, and `transitmap`, which writes SVG to `stdout` or MVT vector tiles to a specified folder.
+Exceptions are `gtfs2graph`, where the input is a GTFS feed, and `transitmap`, which writes SVG to `stdout`.
 Running a tool with `-h` will show a help message with all allowed options.

 The `example` folder contains several overlapping-free line graphs.